 - 1. The quantity of MHSW available for collection will be calculated prior to setting the annual operating budget for the upcoming year. - 2.
-The quantity of MHSM Supplied by Stewards (converted to a standardized unit of measure) for the most recent prior year that has been validated and is considered final will be used to calculate the quantity of MHSW available for collection.
-Therefore, available for collection for the year 201X is based on MHSM Supplied in the year 201X minus 2 (e.g. available for collection for 2013 is based on MHSW Supplied in 2011). - 3.
-If prior year validation is not complete for a particular MHSM Category, the quantity of MHSM Supplied by Stewards will be adjusted using the best information available at the time.
-Such information may be obtained through industry consultations, independent research, or other methods determined to be reliable. - 4.
-The quantity of MHSW available for collection will be calculated as an annual amount based on the total MHSM Supplied by Stewards in the prior year for each MHSW Material. - 5.
+The quantity of MHSM supplied by Stewards (converted to a standardized unit of measure) for the most recent prior year that has been validated and is considered final will be used to calculate the quantity of MHSW available for collection.
+Therefore, available for collection for the year 201X is based on MHSM supplied in the year 201X minus 2 (e.g. available for collection for 2013 is based on MHSW supplied in 2011). - 3.
+If prior year validation is not complete for a particular MHSM Category, the quantity of MHSM supplied by Stewards will be adjusted using the best information available at the time.
+Such information may be obtained through industry consultations, independent research, or other methods determined to be reasonable and reliable.

+- 4. The quantity of MHSW available for collection will be calculated as an annual amount based on the total MHSM supplied by Stewards in the prior year for each MHSW Material (e.g. available for collection for 2013 is based on MHSW supplied in 2011). - 5.
 The quantity available for collection for each MHSW Material will be calculated by multiplying the quantity of MHSM supplied in the prior year by the available for collection factor.